Women in Auto: The Power Females Hold Over Car Sales

 We’ve told you this before, but it’s still true: The Global Leadership Forecast Study 2018 found companies with increased gender diversity and female representation are 1.4 times more likely to have sustained profitable growth.

 But in the auto industry, female employees are a minority.
 And that’s a problem.

 Only 21.2% of auto dealership employees are women.
 That number is even lower for auto maintenance employees, of whom just 7.3% are women.
 The first woman to run a major auto maker in the U.S. is Mary Barra, and she took over General Motors in 2014 — well over 100 years after the automobile was invented.

 I’d love to see these numbers grow.

 As women hold such a high percentage of the buying power, it only makes sense to have a higher number of women holding leadership positions in the auto industry.
 Women can help shape a sales funnel that speaks to the majority of buyers.

 If you’re still skeptical about women creating strong marketing and sales strategies for auto marketing, look no further than 9 Clouds.

-Our team is 70% female, and I think the empathy our female employees bring to the table helps our clients gain valuable insights.
+Our team is two-thirds female, and I think the empathy our female employees bring to the table helps our clients gain valuable insights.
 We bring an important balance to the team that doesn’t always exist in the dealerships we work with.